ranaroussi/qtpylib/docs/source/reports.rst

 REST API
 --------

-With your web app running, a few REST API endpoints becomes accessible using:
+With your web app running, a few REST API endpoints become accessible using:

 .. code:: bash

     $ curl -i -X GET ENDPOINT

-Each endpoints returns an Array of JSON objects with the requested information.
+Each endpoint returns an Array of JSON objects with the requested information.

 Example Response (``/trades``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~